kalai456/Plant-Layout-and-Factory-Layout-Design_DELMIA/README.md

 For batch production, CNC and NC machining are suitable because they provide good dimensional accuracy, repeatability, and productivity.

-In this work, a manufacturing plant for transmission shafts is considered.
+In this work, a virtual manufacturing plant for transmission shafts is considered.
 The complete manufacturing system consists of raw material storage, material cutting, CNC turning, NC machining, drilling or tapping, finishing, deburring, inspection, and finished-product storage.

-The plant layout is developed using DELMIA Plant Layout Design.
-The layout includes machines, conveyors, storage racks, inspection areas, and safety fencing to represent a practical manufacturing environment.
+The plant layout is simulated using DELMIA Plant Layout Design.
+The simulation includes machines, conveyors, storage racks, inspection areas, operator areas, and safety fencing to represent a practical manufacturing environment.

+The DELMIA simulation helps in visualizing the arrangement of manufacturing resources and studying the movement of material through the proposed production system before physical implementation.

 4. PRODUCT DESCRIPTION